KrystianSkwierawski/DailyToDoList/README.md

 ```
 During the project API, it has expanded a little, but it is still quite small.

-- This time API and clientapp are separate applications, thanks to this, the API is universal and can be used, for example, for mobile or desktop applications.
+- This time API and ClientApp are separate applications.
+The API is working with web, android and desktop applications.

 - I used the non-relational cloud version of the MongoDB database.